Immunization: In Pregnancy

 Why should I get immunized?

 Immunization is one of the best ways to protect you, your family and your community.
-Pregnancy is a great time to ask your health care provider if you are up to date with all your immunizations (also called vaccines).
+Pregnancy is a great time to ask your health-care provider if you are up to date with all your immunizations (also called vaccines).
 By staying up to date with your immunizations you are protecting yourself and passing on the protection to your unborn baby.
 This also protects your newborn baby for the first few months of life.
 Your baby will start receiving immunizations at two months of age.

 Immunizations: